coldtobi/tobis_cl260_modifications/Carrier_E3DV6/README.md

 The model is still missing the fanducts... the original FreeCAD model broke and I still have to reconstruct it...

+### Parts and Printing ###

+#### HET 1 ####

+This is the main part of the carrier.
+It can hold one or two LM8UU bearings, according to your taste.It runs fine with just one, this is the configuration I'm using.

+The metal inserts are ment to be "melt" into this part of the holder).
+Put on a screw, heat up the screw and push into the plasic part.

+Printing should be possible without supports; I've used the orientiation as shown in the "printables" section of the model (and how the stl are exported)

+#### HET 2 ####

+The second part clamps the E3DV6 to the first part, using 2 screws.
+The other two holes take the top screws of the 40x40 fan, which cools the heatsink.

+#### FanShroud ####

+Well, it goes around the heatsink… It takes the other two screws of the fan to fix everything together...

+#### Clamp ####

+The clamp (not shown on the screenshot) was intended to house a piezo for piezo- based z-homing.
+I never came around to actually use this… In other words, you probably won't need it, and it likely needs tweaks to work for the original purpose.

+#### Fanduct ####

+The fanduct in the model is a two piece design: The main body and the outlet.
+Unfortunatly the original FreeCAD model broke, so it is only there without the possiblity to redo.
+There was also a second fanduct, but its model is damaged beyond repair in the same FreeCAD file, so it needs to be redesigned later.

+However, I'm ousing it only with the (included) Fanduct, so the second one is optional.

+I recommend to use a sleeve for the hotend, to thermally isolate it and prevent cooling by the airflow.

 ## 3rd Party Models ##

 The FreeCAD Model may also contain a few external objects, listed below with their license: